Middle School Math Contests

 Bay Area Mathematical Olympiad (BAMO)

-The Bay Area Mathematical Olympiad (BAMO) consists of two exams, each taken by hundreds of students, with 5 proof-type math problems to be solved in 4 hours.
-One exam is for students in 8th grade and under, and the other for students in 12th grade and under.
-They are held on the last Wednesday of every February, at schools and several open sites around the Bay Area.
+Two exams, each with 5 proof-type problems to be solved in 4 hours.
+One exam is for students in 8th grade and under, the other for 12th grade and under.
+They are held on the last Wednesday of every February at schools and open sites around the Bay Area.

 US Ersatz Math Olympiad (USEMO)

-The US Ersatz Math Olympiad (USEMO) is a proof-based competition open to all US middle and high school students.
-Like many competitions, its goals are to develop interest and ability in mathematics (rather than measure it).
-However, it is one of few proof-based contests open to all US middle and high school students.
+A free, proof-based competition held online each October, open to all US middle and high school students.
+Its goal is to develop interest and ability in mathematics, and it is one of few proof-based contests open to all US middle and high school students.

 USA Mathematical Olympiad (USAJMO/USAMO)

-The United States of America Mathematical Olympiad (USAJMO/USAMO) is the third test in a series of exams used to challenge bright students on the path toward choosing the team that represents the United States at the International Mathematics Olympiad (IMO).
+The third test in a series of exams used to challenge bright students on the path toward choosing the team that represents the United States at the International Mathematics Olympiad (IMO).
+Held each March at schools and official regional sites.

 International Mathematical Olympiad (IMO)

-The International Mathematical Olympiad is the pinnacle of all high school mathematics competitions and the oldest of all international scientific competitions.
+The pinnacle of all high school mathematics competitions and the oldest of all international scientific competitions, held each July in a different host country.
 Each year, countries from around the world send a team of 6 students to compete in a grueling competition.